ivanliu3/exercises/GeneticDiversity/Exercise in estimating nucleotide diversity.md

 </details>

-Now we will use **R** to estiamte expected heterozygosity from the allele frequencies we have just estimated.
+Now we will use **R** to estimate expected heterozygosity from the allele frequencies we have just estimated.
 Open **R** and paste in the following commands to read in the frequency output from PLINK (try to understand the code, do not hesitate to ask an instructor, or Google, if in doubt):

 ```R